RuthieRose/AoC2024/aoc2024/src/main/java/com/ruthie/README.md

 At this point I've now done better than last year so now I'm chasing down 2022!!
 Let's go!!

 [back to top](#top)

 ## <a name="day12">Day 12</a>

+I just really thought I had great ideas today and then spent every spare moment debugging.
+I even thought of the corners == edges without seeing any hints!!
+I just can't code apparently. :D :D :D My part 2 works on ALL the smaple inputs and not the real input!!
+Oh well...

 [back to top](#top)
 ## <a name="day13">Day 13</a>
 [back to top](#top)